Fall is finally upon us!

 When I first moved out on my own I didn’t keep up with or start any fall traditions because I was a broke college graduate in a small apartment.
 The only thing I did was order pizza, drink and watch movies on Halloween.

-Every year I bake a pumpkin pie and apple pie (using my moms’ recipe).
+Every year I bake a pumpkin pie and apple pie.
 I absolutely love pumpkin with cool whip on top.
 Truly, I would eat the whole pie myself if I wouldn’t feel so guilty about it later.

 I like to bake right before Halloween when I first start craving these seasonal treats.
 Baking at this time also holds me over on the pie cravings until Thanksgiving.